redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

      $ cd <directory-name>
     ```

-3. List the contents of the directory to confirm that the front end is
-    indeed a Java application:

-    ``` sh
-     $ ls
-     chart  Dockerfile  Dockerfile-build  Dockerfile-tools  Jenkinsfile  pom.xml  README.md  src
-    ```

-4. Create a component configuration using the `java-spring-boot`
+3. Create a component configuration using the `java-spring-boot`
     component-type named `myspring`:

     ``` sh